scalp42/askcerebro/README.md

 **Programming is not a required skill.
 Whatever you've seen about open source with maintainers or community members saying "send patches or die" -  you will not see that here.**

-This part was borrowed from [John Vincent](https://github.com/lusis) and [Jordan Sissel](https://github.com/jordansissel).
-I strongly stand behind this state of mind.